 In the wild, the lotus roots live underwater and are the root system of the beautiful pink lotus flowers and their pods.
 Its texture is crisp like an apple but tough to eat in big chunks raw because of the density of silky webbed hair roots within the actual root.
 It actually doesn't have a very strong flavour, just a hint of sweetness.
 Its most common use in Asian cuisines are in Asian broth soups or stir fries, but being the adventurous and curious person I am, I decided to deep fry these pretty little things.

-They are absolutely fascinating to look at, don’t you think?
+These lotus root chips are absolutely fascinating to look at, don't you think?
 Something different than the average potato chip! 🙂

 When you are buying it, make sure to pick the ones that are very firm (like a potato) and light pinky beige in colour.
 Try to stay away from the black, brown very blemished soft ones.